stroopwafel11/Tutorial-Github-1/README.md

 5. Click **Commit changes** button.

 These changes will be made to just the README file on your `readme-edits` branch, so now this branch contains content that’s different from `master`.

+## Step 4.
+Open a Pull Request
+Nice edits!
+Now that you have changes in a branch off of `master`, you can open a *pull* request.
+Pull Requests are the heart of collaboration on GitHub.
+When you open a pull request, you’re proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch.
+Pull requests show diffs, or differences, of the content from both branches.
+The changes, additions, and subtractions are shown in green and red.
+As soon as you make a commit, you can open a pull request and start a discussion, even before the code is finished.
+By using GitHub’s @mention system in your pull request message, you can ask for feedback from specific people or teams, whether they’re down the hall or 10 time zones away.
+You can even open pull requests in your own repository and merge them yourself.
+It’s a great way to learn the GitHub Flow before working on larger projects.
+Open a Pull Request for changes to the README
+Click on the image for a larger version
+Step
+Screenshot
+Click the  Pull Request tab, then from the Pull Request page, click the green New pull request button.

+Select the branch you made, readme-edits, to compare with master (the original).

+Look over your changes in the diffs on the Compare page, make sure they’re what you want to submit.

+When you’re satisfied that these are the changes you want to submit, click the big green Create Pull Request button.

+Give your pull request a title and write a brief description of your changes.

+When you’re done with your message, click Create pull request!

+Tip: You can use emoji and drag and drop images and gifs onto comments and Pull Requests.